 However, landlords do have three rights of access to their property.
 There are…

 - The Right of Reasonable Access.
 Your first right as a landlord is a right of reasonable access to carry out repairs.
 The definition of ‘reasonable access’ depends on why you need to gain entry.
 In an emergency, for example, you’ll be entitled to enter the property to carry out any necessary work.
 However, it is rare for such a scenario to arise, and will only come into force when there’s a threat to safety.
 Examples of such a threat include a fire in the property, the smell of gas, structural damage that urgently needs attention, or the suspicion of a violent or criminal incident.

 - The Right to Enter to Inspect the Property’s State of Repair/Empty a Fuel Slot Meter.
 Beware that this right does not give you immediate access, and 24 hours’ notice must be given.

 - The Right to Enter in Order to Provide Room Cleaning Services.
-This right only comes into play if you draw up an agreement stating that you’ll provide a room cleaning service, or where the room is shared by multiple lodgers.
+This right only comes into play if you draw up an agreement stating that you’ll provide a room cleaning company, or where the room is shared by multiple lodgers.
 In this scenario, you don’t need to obtain permission before entering the property.

 In every other circumstance you don’t have a right of entry unless you obtain a court order stating otherwise.

 Can I visit at any time provided notice has been provided?

 Your tenancy agreement will state that visits must only be made at reasonable times of day.
 This gives your tenant the option to be present during the visit, and gives them the opportunity to tidy up beforehand.
 The tenant can also then arrange to have a witness present if you don’t have the best relationship with them.